 Your aging pet deserves compassionate, comprehensive care that prioritizes comfort and quality of life throughout their golden years.
 Dr. Cory Waxman has been providing dedicated veterinary care to Northern New Jersey pets since 2011, combining advanced medical knowledge with a deep understanding of the human-animal bond to create management plans that truly serve your pet’s best interests.

 Managing chronic conditions in aging pets requires an ongoing partnership between you and your veterinary team to ensure your pet’s comfort and happiness.
-We’re here to support you through every step of your senior pet’s journey, providing the medical care and guidance needed to make the most of your time together.
-Contact Montclair Veterinary Associates at (973) 321-7229 or schedule an appointment through our contact form to discuss how we can help your senior pet live their best life.
+We’re here to support you through every step of your pet’s journey, providing the medical care and guidance needed to make the most of your time together.
+Contact Montclair Veterinary Associates at (973) 712-8393 or schedule an appointment through our contact form to discuss how we can help your senior pet live their best life.